Drive (2011 film): Filming and cinematography

 Although many stunt drivers are credited, Gosling performed some stunts himself after completing a stunt driving car crash course.
 During the production, Gosling re-built the 1973 Chevrolet Chevelle Malibu used in the film, taking it apart and putting it back together.
+Gosling kept the car after filming had wrapped.
 Filming concluded on November 12, 2010.

 Beth Mickle was hired as the film's production designer on Gosling's recommendation; they had worked together on 2006's Half Nelson.
 Prior to filming, Mickle supervised a crew of 40, routinely working 16- to 18-hour days.
 This was her most expensive film to date, and Mickle felt freer since "there was another zero added to the budget," compared to that of Half Nelson.
 The crew built the Driver's apartment building, which included a hallway and elevator that linked his unit to Irene's.
 Mickle also built a strip club set and Bernie Rose's apartment in an abandoned building.
 Turning a "run-of-the-mill" Los Angeles auto body shop into a grandiose dealership was one of the most challenging tasks.
 Painting the walls an electric blue color, she filled the showroom with vintage cars.

 While Drive is set in the present day, it has a 1980s atmosphere, underlined by the vehicles, music, and clothes, and by the architecture.
 The parts of the city seen in the Valley and near downtown Los Angeles are cheap stucco and mirrored glass; the film excludes buildings constructed more recently.
 Drab background settings include the Southern California commercial strip.
 As the Los Angeles Times pointed out, whenever gleaming buildings are shown, it is because they are being seen from a distance.
 Refn shot those scenes from a helicopter at night in Bunker Hill, Los Angeles.